 B2B marketing automation – on the rise

-B2B marketing automation continues to grow at a rapid pace as marketers try to take advantage of the large amount of customer data – which in turn – allow the company to study its current customer patterns and behaviours, and make use of predictive analytics to identify prospects.
+B2B marketing automation continues to grow at a rapid pace as marketers try to take advantage of a large amount of customer data – which in turn – allow the company to study its current customer patterns and behaviors, and make use of predictive analytics to identify prospects.

-Once insights are drawn from the current behaviour, marketers find it relatively easy to move the potential customers through the funnel and analyse sales pipelines.
+Once insights are drawn from the current behavior, marketers find it relatively easy to move the potential customers through the funnel and analyze sales pipelines.
 According to Raab Associates, marketing automation systems revenue totaled $1.8 million in 2015.